 Apparently this isn't the final version but seeing as it doesn't sound unfinished and may not be released in the future I've decided to post it anyway.
 You can tell why this was left off MBDTF, it has a more 'See Me Now' feel to it.
 The production is fantastic with the backing vocals really bringing the track to life.
 The heartfelt first verse does a great job of capturing both childish resentment and love, and the irony-laced contrast of the second verse juxtaposes well against that backdrop.

-but the door is locked and the TV up so loud
+'I drew a picture of her that'll make her proud but the door is locked and the TV up so loud I scream out 'I aint goin to sleep no time soon

 and when I do, i'm sleeping in my mama room' '